Rohan believes that recognizing love when it happens will help you truly cherish the experience.

 Some people tend to take on more work than they can complete within the time given.
 Some people are bullied into doing more work than is possible for them.
 Reach out to these kinds of people.
 Help them with what needs to be done.
 Once the given tasks are complete, help them to be more assertive in the future.

 When someone is being treated unfairly, stand up for him or her.
 Injustice should always be challenged, whether it is perpetrated against an individual or a group of people.

 Have a mindset of sharing.
 Be generous in giving.
 At the same time, be pragmatic.

 Do not help someone in order to boast about it later.
 Help someone because he or she needs your support.
 Advertizing one's own actions goes against the very purpose of reaching out.

-From Time to Time, Make Sacrifices for Others
+Make Sacrifices for Others

 People are taken by surprise when sacrifices, no matter how small, are made for them.
 It restores their faith in humanity's capacity to do good.
 People who benefit from the sacrifices of others often pay it forward.
 This creates a chain of goodwill among individuals.

 More often than not, a hug is more powerful than a thousand consoling words.
 Energize a hurting or dejected person with a hug today!
 Bring compassion back into fashion!